bersani96/debmod/README.md

 To execute this script in the right way tou need tu execute it as root.

 #Installation
-To install debmod you have two possibilities:
-*Download from GitHub
 You can downlaod the source code from github and use it manually.
 ```sh
 wget https://github.com/bersani96/debmod/archive/GUI.zip